List of Terminator: The Sarah Connor Chronicles characters: Jesse Flores

 Jesse Flores (introduced in "The Tower Is Tall But the Fall Is Short"), portrayed by Stephanie Jacobsen, is an Australian Human Resistance sailor with the rank of commander and Derek Reese's love interest.
-In the original future time line and perhaps the current future time line, as executive officer aboard the nuclear submarine USS Jimmy Carter (SSN-23), captained by a reprogrammed Terminator, she sails to Los Angeles for supplies.
+In the original future timeline and perhaps the current future timeline, as executive officer aboard the nuclear submarine USS Jimmy Carter (SSN-23), captained by a reprogrammed Terminator, she sails to Los Angeles for supplies.
 While in Los Angeles in 2027, she answers a distress signal from 20-year-old Sydney Fields at Eagle Rock Bunker.
-Before entering the bunker, she halts Derek Reese's suicide attempt, telling him, "Your fly is open".
+Before entering the bunker, she halts Derek's suicide attempt.
 Inside of the infected bunker, the protective masks she and Derek wear are useless against the pathogen.
 Her symptoms strike sooner and more severely than Derek's, but both recover in a hospital where they are treated with antibodies produced by Sydney's immune body.

-Jesse and Derek quickly begin a brief but passionate relationship, as Derek is soon sent to the past with three other Human Resistance soldiers on a mission to halt Skynet's construction.
+Jesse and Derek quickly begin a brief but passionate relationship, as Derek is soon sent to the past with three other Resistance soldiers on a mission to halt Skynet's construction.
 During their affair, Jesse was pregnant with Derek's child but miscarried during a submarine mission.
 Jesse wasn't aware that she was pregnant, and the knowledge of the loss of her unborn child led to Jesse to travel to the present as she blames Cameron for the miscarriage.
 In the episode, "Strange Things Happen At The One-Two Point", Jesse confesses to Derek that she didn't merely return from the future AWOL, to escape circumstances she could no longer bear, but rather she is on a mission to find and stop Cameron from adversely influencing young John.
 In the future from which Jesse comes, John has withdrawn from humans and speaks only with Cameron.
-This Jesse is from a future time line slightly different from Derek's.
+This Jesse is from a future timeline slightly different from Derek's.

 In the present, she resides in a hotel, jogs, has a weakness for food-court Chinese food, and photographically reconnoiters the Connor family.
 She recognizes human traitor Charles Fischer from her future and promptly takes him captive.
 While she and Derek begin to interrogate him, Jesse similarly captures Fischer's twenty-year younger self to interrogate as well.
 She executes the older Fischer, though the pair release Fischer's younger self.
 Derek reveals to her that he is John's uncle, making her the fourth person to know.